KerolosMelad/Arabic-Dialect-Identification-App/README.md

 # Stage 4 (Deployment)

-Deploying the model using Flask as a back end.
+Deploying the RNN  model using Flask as a back end.
 HTML and CSS as front end.